TABISHCODING/Daily-LeetCode-Practice-Notes/1)Python_Fundamentals/interview questions.md

 ## **Q17.
 What is your greatest strength?**

-I quickly learn tools and convert them into practical implementations.
+My greatest strength is my ability to learn quickly and build practical solutions.
+I enjoy understanding tools and applying them immediately in real systems.

 ---

 ## **Q18.
 What is your biggest weakness?**

-I sometimes focus too much on perfecting small details, but I’ve learned to balance quality with deadlines.
+I used to spend extra time perfecting small details, but I’m learning to balance perfection with deadlines by following a structured plan.

 ---

 ## **Q19.
 How do you ensure quality in your work?**

-By testing thoroughly, validating inputs, using logs, and reviewing code structure.
+By validating inputs, testing thoroughly, checking logs, reviewing my code, and ensuring the feature works for different use cases before considering it complete.

 ---